If you are interested in franchise opportunities please send us a message using the form below or e-mail us at firstname.lastname@example.org.

 Franchising is a business relationship and each relationship is personal.
 No two people who are approached will find the same advantages or disadvantages of franchising.
 Many factors will influence whether a franchise relationship is good, just as many factors influence whether any other personal or business relationship is good.
 And, as in any relationship, the benefits to the parties to a franchise relationship must, over the long term must out weigh any disadvantages, if the relationship is to endure.

 After the franchise agreements have been signed most estate agency franchisors will help franchisees to develop or revise business plans.
 Training and orientation of the franchisors business systems will be delivered within the first few months to the manager/owner of the franchisee company and in cooperation with the manager/owner, training will be delivered to the sales agents and administrative staff.
-Some estate agency franchisors also employ business consultants to liaise with the franchisees on an ongoing basis to assist them to grow innovate and increase their market share.

 One of the most valuable forms of business consultation available to estate agency franchisee arises from the relationship one franchisee develops with other franchisees within the network.
 Whether they meet locally, regionally nationally or internationally franchisees in the same system develop a kinship and collegiality arising from the way they address similar problems.
 Most franchise organisations have formal and informal franchisee networks, within which franchisees are typically willing to share their experiences with their colleagues.